sriram4111/ram/Data_analysis/projects/readme.md

 SELECT SUM(sales.transactions.sales_amount) FROM sales.transactions INNER JOIN sales.date ON sales.transactions.order_date=sales.date.date where sales.date.year=2020 and sales.transactions.market_code="Mark002";

 Similarly, if we want different of any other particular city the market code of that city is used on the mysql workbench.

+Data Cleaning and ETL (Extract, Transform, Load):
+In this process, we are work on data cleaning and ETL.

+Step 1: Connect the MySQL database with the PowerBI desktop.

+Step 2: Loading data into the Power BI deskstop.
+This step load all the tables and created in the data base.
+This load option will connect with the SQL and pull all the records into power BI environment.

+In that model view looking up for model which form the star schema.